pauljonescodes/Rutgers-University-Notes/Mathematics/Introduction to Discrete Structures II pt. 2.md

     $$ = \sum_{k = 0}^n {n \choose k} P^k (1 - p)^{n - k} = $$
     $$ (p + P(1 - p))^n = 1^n = 1 $$

--   **Example**: An airplan has 200 seats, but we should 202 tickets.
+-   **Example**: An airplane has 200 seats, but we should 202 tickets.
     Assume passengers fail to show with probability $0.03$ *indepedantly*.
     What is the chance that flight is over full?
     -   This "$s$" is "passenger $i$ fails to show."